Suns end franchise-worst skid at 15, beat Kings 97-94 - Philly

 TIP-INS

 Kings: G Vince Carter appeared to hurt his right ankle trying to defend a drive to the basket and fell to the floor late in the second quarter.
 He later returned. ...
 F Skal Labissiere did not play due to a sprained ankle. ...
+G De'Aaron Fox had a career high nine rebounds. ...
 Former NFL running back and 1995 Heisman Trophy winner Eddie George attended the game.

 STEAL AND SERVE